afranzi/mini-data-platform/terraform/main/readme.md

 $ minikube ip -p data
 192.168.105.4
 ```

-Then, we will provide a new resolver plus add the domain into the hosts file.
+Then, we will provide the new resolver in addition of updating the hosts file.

 ``` title="/etc/resolver/minikube-data"
 domain data